Developing in C for the ATmega328P: Raspberry Pi and VS Code Setup Part 2

 Terminal (CLI)

-This is where the book, Learning the Command Line becomes so important.
+This is where the book, Conquer the command line can be important.
 I recommend reading this book along-side of your computer and attempting the commands as they are introduced.
 In no time, you will begin to understand why so many programmers love and do everything in the CLI!

 At a minimum you will want to be proficient in the following: